watem-sedem/watem-sedem/docs/choices.rst

 Calculate tillage erosion
 #########################

 This option enables the tillage erosion model of Van Oost et al. (2000).
-See :ref:`here <tillageerosionmodel>` for more information about this model.
+We refer to :ref:`the dedicated section <tillageerosionmodel>` for more information about this model.

 .. _createktil: